uktrade/data-hub-frontend/CONTRIBUTING.md

 - Ensure your branch contains logical atomic commits before sending a pull request
 - Pull requests are automatically tested, where applicable using [CircleCI](https://circleci.com/), which will report back on whether the tests still pass on your branch
-- Pull requests deploy a heroku [review app](https://devcenter.heroku.com/articles/github-integration-review-apps) with those changes.
-Details of the review app will be reported in the pull request.
 - You _may_ rebase your branch after feedback if it's to include relevant updates from the main branch.
 We prefer a rebase here to a merge commit as we prefer a clean and straight history on main with discrete merge